markstringer-dti/markstringer-dti.github.io/dti.md

 PM: We can't see how we're going to solve this problem without access to that database.
 I think if we could just talk to somebody from the team that is building the transaction database, we can get a better idea of when it's likely to be ready.
 And if that's going to be a long time, we can maybe start to talk about what we can do without it.

 I don't expect the client to behave well or rationally in response to this.
 I don't think it's impossible that the client will go and talk to X corp.
-I think it's absolutely likely that if the client does this, X corp with tell them that the project can totally be done without the database and they're willing to start tomorrow.
+I think it's likely that if the client does this, X corp with tell them that the project can totally be done without the database and they're willing to start tomorrow.

 This brings together a bunch of things that we've been talking about all the way through this book.